NaomiKriger/speech_to_speech_magician/README.md

   * Whisper - speech-to-text
 * pyttsx3 library for text-to-speech

-# Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
-1. Fork the repository
-2. Make your changes in a new branch, commit and push
-3. Make sure all the tests are passing
-4. Submit a pull request

 # License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details